gomorpheus/morpheus-apidoc/source/includes/_users.md

 This creates a user in a specific tenant.
 This is only available to master tenant users with permission to manage users and tenants.

+See [Get Available Roles for a Sub Tenant User](#get-available-roles-for-a-sub-tenant-user) to find roles available to the user.

 ## Updating a User

 ```shell